draftdev/startup-marketing-checklist/README.md

   - [ ] [Squarespace](https://www.squarespace.com/)
   - [ ] [Wordpress.com](https://wordpress.org/)

+- [ ] Build a publishing calendar for your blog and social media.
+- [ ] Have a blog post brainstorming session.
+- [ ] Build a "best of" page with your best blog posts that you wrote or contributed to other sites (ProBlogger calls this a "[Sneeze Page](https://problogger.com/create-a-sneeze-page-and-propel-readers-deep-within-your-blog/)").
+- [ ] Solicit guest posts from early customers and fans of your product.
 - [ ] Build an email list.

   ##### Email list building tactics